t-om/socksftp/README.md

 node-socksftp is a SOCKS FTP client module for [node.js](http://nodejs.org/) that provides an asynchronous interface for communicating with an FTP server supporting SOCKS proxy.

-This is a fork of node-socksftp (http://github.com/choonyme/node-socksftp).
+This is a fork of anxorl's socksftp (https://github.com/anxorl/socksftp).

+I wanted to make the authentication parameters of the URL optional.

 Install